Scarlet-collared flowerpecker

-The scarlet-collared flowerpecker (Dicaeum retrocinctum) is a species of bird in the family Dicaeidae, about 10 cm long and is endemic to the Philippines.

-It is found only in Mindoro, usually occurring below 1000m in the canopy and edge of the forest and in open country with scattered trees.
-The call is a series of notes similar to striking two stones together plus a high-pitched `zeet zeet zeet`.
-It is closely related to the red-keeled flowerpecker (Dicaeum australe) but has a longer, more slender curved beak.
+The scarlet-collared flowerpecker (Dicaeum retrocinctum) is a species of bird in the family Dicaeidae, about 10cm long and is endemic to the Philippines where it found only in the tropical moist lowland forests in Mindoro, usually occurring below 1000m in the canopy and edge of the forest and in open country with scattered trees.
+Along with the critically endangered Cebu flowerpecker, it is one of the two threatened flowerpeckers in the Philippines and is declining primarily due to habitat loss.

-Description
+Description and taxonomy

 EBird describes the bird as "A small bird of lowland and foothill forest and more open wooded areas on Mindoro, slightly glossy black with a white belly and sides of the chest and with red patches on the throat, upper back, and in a stripe from the center of the chest down the belly.
 Note the fairly long, thin, slightly curved bill.
 Similar to Pygmy Flowerpecker, but has a black chest and red patches.
-Gives a high-pitched, staccato, rather jumbled song.”
+Gives a high-pitched, staccato, rather jumbled song."
+The call is a series of notes similar to striking two stones together plus a high-pitched 'zeet zeet zeet'.

+It is closely related to the red-keeled flowerpecker (Dicaeum australe) but has a longer, more slender curved beak.

+Ecology and behavior

 It is seen feeding on flowering and fruiting trees.

+Nests have been found in April.
+Birds in breeding condition recorded from February to June.
+Immature birds seen as late as September.